 In vacuuming, the cleaner goes over each part of the carpet in both a forward and backwards motion of the vacuum cleaner to increase the effectiveness of loose dirt removal.

 Vacuum cleaner used should have a power head.
 This means it has a brush in its head that is driven by an electric motor and not by the air moving past it.
 This means that the brush is moving faster and with more force which lifts more particles from the carpet that would not normally be lifted by other types of vacuum cleaners.

 The use of a vacuum cleaner also has the advantage of lifting the carpet pile when there has been crushing, matting or tangling in high traffic areas, pivot points where people walk and entry areas.

-The removal of dry dirt particles is always done as a first step in the cleaning process.
+The removal of dry dirt particles is always done as a first step in the professional carpet cleaning process.
 I have found that some carpet cleaners skip this step when doing steam cleaning thinking that, because the steam cleaner has powerful vacuums in it, this step could be skipped or the home owner is asked to do the vacuuming before the cleaner arrives.
 This is not the correct way of doing it and can hinder the result of the cleaning as well as the long term health of the carpet.

 Point 2: Dirt Suspension